Performance Driven Values Led

 Each step forward produced initial rebuttals from non-believers, but with the passage of time acceptance followed and adherence grew.
 Today acknowledgement that boardrooms need to be a mix of great performance and good governance is conventional wisdom.

 There is recognition, however, that whilst codes, rules and regulations are a sound framework for good governance, it is people that make that the difference.
 In boardrooms it is now increasingly understood that it is culture that counts.
 As the code evolves the requirement is for the balance in boardrooms to be performance driven but values led.

-The chairman is seen as the custodian of boardroom values and the architect of culture.
+The chair is seen as the custodian of boardroom values and the architect of culture.
 Evidence of a positive corporate culture is visible in the transparency of its reporting, the openness of its communications, the quality of the boardroom membership, the diversity of the population, the willingness to complete board reviews, the treatment of people, and the relationship with all stakeholders.